miroapp/app-examples/examples/html-preview/README.md

-# Miro Drag and Drop App
+# Miro HTML Preview App

 This app shows how to use the Miro REST API to generate HTML pages from Miro boards.
 This enables creating multi-page website mockups quickly.